aws-solutions-library-samples/aws-insurancelake-etl/docs/index.md

 Specifically, this solution helps you to:

-* Deploy a "3 Cs" (Collect, Cleanse, Consume) architecture InsuranceLake.
+* Deploy a "4 Cs" (Collect, Cleanse, Consume, Comply) architecture data lake.
 * Deploy ETL jobs needed to make common insurance industry data souces available in a data lake.
 * Use PySpark Glue jobs and supporting resoures to perform data transforms in a modular approach.
+* Ingest new data quickly with automatically supported file formats and low code ETL configuration.
 * Build and replicate the application in multiple environments quickly.
 * Deploy ETL jobs from a central deployment account to multiple AWS environments such as Dev, Test, and Prod.
 * Leverage the benefit of self-mutating feature of CDK Pipelines; specifically, the pipeline itself is infrastructure as code and can be changed as part of the deployment.